Infant Toy Basics

 The Exersaucer is uh-maz-ing (also known generically as an “activity center”).
 Because of it, I could dry my hair AND put on some makeup every day (whaaat?!).
 My babies loved it, I loved it (sigh), everyone was happy.

-The go-to is the basic Evenflo Exersaucer because you can swap out the various toys when your baby grows bored of them (this is the case with most Evenflo products).
+The go-to is the basic Evenflo ExerSaucer because you can swap out the various toys when your baby grows bored of them (this is the case with most Evenflo products).
 Pick your favorite color/theme.
-Evenflo Exersaucers are in the $50-$80 range.

-For something a little more versatile (and modern), check out the highly rated Oribel PortaPlay.
-The PortaPlay is an activity center, bouncey thing (sort of) and a play table all in one (to help justify the added cost, lol).
+Something a little more versatile, modern, and highly rated.
+The PortaPlay is an activity center, bouncy thing (sort of) and a play table all in one (to help justify the added cost, lol).
 As an added bonus, it folds up for easy storage or for transport to grandma’s house.

 The play table can be used for arts and crafts, toy cars…. whatever…, until age 5 or so.
 You can also get these cute little chairs to go with it (below, right).

-For a stand-alone jumperoo (stationary jumper), check out the Fisher-Price Rainforest Jumperoo (below).
-Baby can spin around in his seat and jump off the ground with his feet; this Jumperoo is incredibly popular with little ones.
+Babies can spin the seat around in this stand-alone jumperoo (stationary jumper) and jump off the ground with their feet; this Jumperoo is incredibly popular with little ones.

-Doorway jumpers are another alternative; these are popular because you can easily take them down and store them out of the way.
+Doorway jumpers are another baby entertainment alternative; these are popular because you can easily take them down and store them out of the way.
 They install onto any doorway with a molding.

-From Canada, the original doorway jumper is the Jolly Jumper, which remains a parent favorite today.
+From Canada, the original doorway jumper is the Jolly Jumper ($50), which remains a parent favorite today.
 The founder made the first sample using a cloth diaper, a soft-action steel spring, and a spreader bar from an old axe handle.
 Genius!
 Though not the cheapest doorway jumper, it has evolved today into a cult favorite.
-You can also get the freestanding version (and charge admission for neighborhood babies, aye?)

 Having said all this though, I will tell you that you don’t have to go crazy buying toys for your infant.
 At the end of the day, my kids’ five favorite play things were: